AlliVaughn/etl/README.md

 * Transformed & cleaned in Pandas
 * output to csv

 ## Load: How and where will you load the data?
 ### PostgreSQL:
 * weather data - three tables with a foreign key and a join
-* allergens - x tables with x foreign keys and x joins
+* allergens - two tables

 # Project Reality :